buzzfeed/design/recruiting/_overview.md

 ### Teamwork and Collaboration
 We'll spend a few minutes telling you about BuzzFeed, our Design team and how our different product teams are structured and work together.
 After that, we'll ask you a few questions about how you've worked with other designers, disciplines and stakeholders in the past.
 We'll dig into specific examples of disagreements you've had with others, situations you would've handled differently if you could, and times you've felt super successful in your collaborations.
 We'll ask you some questions about how you see your role as a Product Designer, where the lines are between you and other disciplines and what you do when those roles are unclear.

-For a sample of some questions we might ask you, check our our [Interview Question Bank](https://github.com/buzzfeed/design/blob/master/recruiting/interview-questions.md).
+For a sample of some questions we might ask you, check out our [Interview Question Bank](https://github.com/buzzfeed/design/blob/master/recruiting/interview-questions.md).

 ### Portfolio Review
-This interview, like it says on the box, is a deep dive into your design work.
+This interview, like it says on the box, is a deep dive into your design work with one of our managers or Sr. Product Designers.
 While we're certainly curious about the final result, we're even more interested in your process to get there: goals you set, iterations you tried, experiments that failed, etc. We know how messy our own projects can get, so don't be afraid to pop open a Sketch file of all your crazy ideas and show us wide exploration before describing how you narrowed in!
 We'll talk to you about how you validated your ideas, and what you learned after launching your project.

 ### Design Exercise (Optional)
 In cases where we feel we need information we weren't able to glean from the previous steps, we may ask you to complete a design exercise.
 We pay you for your time ($500 for 10 hours of work) and give you a prompt related to an existing BuzzFeed product.
 We also send you a list of questions we're hoping to answer through the exercise, for example: